enterpriseready/enterpriseready/CONTRIBUTING.md

 - [Community](#community)

 ## Types of contributions we're looking for
-First and foremost, this project is a forum to discuss open source best practices, then document them in a guide when we've found consensus.
-Your first contribution might be starting a new conversation, or adding to an existing conversation, around best practices.
-You can do so under [Issues](https://github.com/github/opensource.guide/issues).

-There are also many ways you can directly contribute to the guides (in descending order of need):
+There are many ways you can directly contribute to the Enterprise Ready SaaS Feature Guides.
+First, check out our [open issues](https://github.com/enterpriseready/enterpriseready/issues).
+Below is a non-exhaustive list of other ways you can contribute.

 * Fix editorial inconsistencies or inaccuracies
 * Add stories, examples, or anecdotes that help illustrate a point
 * Revise language to be more approachable and friendly
-* Translate guides into other languages
+* Translate content into other languages
 * Propose a new content section

-Interested in making a contribution?
-Read on!

 ## Ground rules & expectations